IBLA Grand Prize

 Q: Must the music score be submitted anonymously?

 A: No, the office requires full disclores of identity in all materials.
-We fully trust the ability of the IBLA panel of judges to express a fair and balanced selection without having to hide the identity of talented composers.
+We fully trust the ability of the IBLA Judges to express a fair and balanced selection without having to hide the identity of talented composers.

 Q: Is a list of previous winners in composition available?
 I looked at the page of laureates and could not readily identify the winners and works.